Chart Color Schemes

 East Bunbury - Glen Iris has seen below average employment performance when compared to national benchmarks

-East Bunbury - Glen Iris has a balanced workforce spanning white and blue collar employment.
-The manufacturing and industrial sectors are strongly represented with an unemployment rate of 4.5%.
+East Bunbury - Glen Iris has a balanced workforce with white collar and blue collar jobs, prominent manufacturing and industrial sectors, and an unemployment rate of 4.2%.
+Over the past year, employment growth was estimated at 5.9%.

 Frequently Asked Questions - Employment